HTO3/Hto3.WindowsServiceJumpStart/README.md

 Features
 --------
-Enable Windows Service projects to be runned as aplication and be auto installable.
+Enable Windows Service projects to run as application and be auto installable.
 See below the out-of-box features through a UI:
 - Install
 - Uninstall
 - Run as application (to easily debug your service)